-- light temporary construction accesses are where access is needed for smaller light vehicles such as the occasional van for workers to check progress of trenchless crossing (e.g., HDD), there is no requirement to implement visibility splays as these are likely to be rarely used; and - for light temporary construction accesses where access is taken from the end of a highway leading directly into a private farm track there will not be a need for a visibility splay. - Post-construction these light temporary construction accesses will be removed or reinstated to existing layouts / condition. - 4.6.3 There are six light construction access included in the Proposed Development.
+- light temporary construction accesses are where access is needed for a small number of light vehicles such as the occasional van for workers to check progress of trenchless crossing (e.g., HDD), there is no requirement to implement visibility splays as these are likely to be rarely used; and - for light temporary construction accesses where access is taken from the end of a highway leading directly into a private farm track there will not be a need for a visibility splay. - Post-construction these light temporary construction accesses will be removed or reinstated to existing layouts / condition. - There are six light construction access included in the Proposed Development namely A-02, A-03, A-08, A-20, A-37 and A-38.